 In some countries, using WLAN products may be restricted by the local regulations (e.g. limited number of channels).
 Therefore, before activating the WLAN functionality, read the Wireless LAN Regulation leaflet carefully.
-Channel selection is explained further in this manual (see Wireless LAN channel selection (page 45)).
+Channel selection is explained further in this manual (see Wireless LAN channel selection (page 43)).

 WLAN uses the IEEE 802.11b/g standard, which specifies the used technology.
-The standard includes the encryption method: Wired Equivalent Privacy (WEP), which is a security protocol.
+The standard includes the encryption method: Wired Equivalent Privacy (WEP), which is a security protocol and WiFi Protected Access (WPA - Proposed jointly by the IEEE and Wi-Fi Alliance, WiFi Protected Access is a specification of standards based, interoperable security enhancements that increase the level of data protection and access control for existing WiFi networks.
+WPA has been designed to be forward compatible with the IEEE 802.11i specification.
+It utilizes the enhanced data encryption TKIP (Temporal Key Integrity Protocol) in addition to user authentication using 802.1X and EAP (Extensible Authentication Protocol)).
 Data encryption protects the vulnerable wireless link between clients and Access Points.
 Besides that, there are other typical LAN security mechanisms to ensure privacy, such as: password protection, end-to-end encryption, virtual private networks, and authentication.

 Wireless LAN devices using the IEEE 802.11a standard and the ones using the IEEE 802.11b or g standard cannot communicate because the frequencies are different.
-Wireless LAN devices using the IEEE 802.11g standard can only communicate with a device using the IEEE 802.11b standard, not with the a standard.
+Wireless LAN devices using the IEEE 802.11g standard can only communicate with a device using the IEEE 802.11b standard, not with the IEEE 802.11a standard.